 I chose four categories grouped loosely together in an easy-to-oversee way: 'light quality fruity florals', 'heavy hitters' the more intricate and complex masterpiece/'classics' perfumes, the more 'spicy/oriental ones', and then the 'gourmands/vanilla/caramels'.
 This is a very simplefied categorisation of course.
 It is not Turin and Sanchez.
 And not exact science.
 It is about 'the feel' of a fragrance.

 I'll suggest 5 fragrances for four categories that, looking at your wardrobe, are not too far from your basic likes.
 I based this on a post I made long ago for somebody who also wanted to explore new perfume territory.
 But I adapted it, based on your personal perfume wardrobe.

 These are only suggestions.
 You can click on the names of the perfumes and then you'lll see more info on the Fragrantica page of that perfume.
 Of course these suggestions are also meant as inspiration for you to eventually look further and explore the big world of fragrances.

 Don't worry about age and gender indications on the bottle.
 That is marketing.
 A good fragrance is one you like, a bad fragarance is simply one you don't like.
-Be it male, female, unisex, for mature women', for teens, for toddlers...There are no 'old lady' fragrances like there are no 'young lady' fragrances and there are no 'men' and women' fragrances.
+Be it male, female, unisex, for mature women', for teens, for toddlers...There are no 'The Bank of England' fragrances like there are no 'young lady' fragrances and there are no 'men' and women' fragrances.
 Only 'good' and 'bad fragrances.
 Meaning fragrances that you like on your skin and don't like.
 All the rest is marketing.
 Trust your nose, don't let factors that have nothing to do with a fragrance like age, gender, race... influence you.
 It's the personal relationship between a fragrance and you what it is all about.

 OK, here we go.